When Diffusion Breaks Constraints: Sequential Autoregressive Generation with RL and MCTS: Implementation details

-The classifier guidance function is designed to provide smooth, differentiable constraints during diffusion-based shape assembly.
+The energy function is designed to provide smooth, differentiable constraints during diffusion-based shape assembly, following~\citep{yu2023freedom}.
 It combines multiple loss terms, such as angle alignment, overlap penalty, and region constraints, into a single scalar objective.
-The general form is:
+The general form, used for the rectangle baseline, is: